 [AUTO HORN] - Allows the operator to set the behavior of the Horn.
-By default, the Main Horn attached to the scoreboard is activated for about four seconds at the end of each Period.
-That is, when the Game Clock counts down to 0:00, the Horn blows.
+By default, the Main Horn attached to the scoreboard display is activated for about four seconds at the end of each Period.
+That is, when the Period Clock counts down to 0:00, the Horn sounds.
 You can turn off this feature by using the [AUTO HORN] button.
 Pressing it brings up this prompt:

 To turn off the Automatic Horn at the End of Period, press [0] [ENTER] at this prompt.
-Of course, baseball scoreboards do not generally include Horns, so this feature is there only to accommodate the odd circumstance of a Horn added to a baseball scoreboard.